PRTTMPRPHT/ratiod/README.md

 ## Contributing

-By contributing, you agree that your contributions will be licensed under its [MIT License](https://github.com/PRTTMPRPHT/ratiod/blob/master/LICENSE).
+By contributing, you agree that your contributions will be licensed under the project's [MIT License](https://github.com/PRTTMPRPHT/ratiod/blob/master/LICENSE).

 ## Further legalese
 TWITTER, TWEET, RETWEET and the  Twitter Bird logo are trademarks of  Twitter Inc. or its affiliates.